 Only a few months after Chi Manidoo (Great Spirit) led me to AH and, more specifically to James Carpenter, through a little dog named Howard, we were sitting with one of our Oshkebewis (helpers) in one of the Traditional Healing Rooms at AH’s Gerrard Street Clinic.

 (In my Southern Ancestors’ tradition, when we visit a Traditional Healer, it is also customary to bring a gift of food, blankets, or other tools and provisions as our Medicine People give much time helping others, and so are supported in their material needs by the community.
-Gift-giving is also one way Chi Manidoo has given us to express love and thanksgiving for one another.
-I now reclaim this tradition and will practice it and teach it to my relatives of every Spiritual path.)
+Gift-giving is also one way Chi Manidoo has given us to express love and thanksgiving for one another.)

 After I had presented James with my tobacco tie, and we had all joined in the purification ritual & gratitude prayers of Smudging, we began talking about the process of collecting and remembering my personal identification that I was undergoing with his help.
 Part of this process is discovering and learning about our Clans.